Custom vs. Standard Forms

 You can see that the field is now set as required.

-Toolbox Fields are fields that you create solely for this survey.
+Toolbox Fields are fields that you create solely for this form.
 These fields are not created as fields elsewhere in the NeonCRM system.
 The only way to view responses to these fields is to view survey results.

 To add a field, drag and drop it between the Your Survey/Form Header and Submit items.